-Lou has experience working on projects throughout the West Coast and in North Dakota, Utah, and Pennsylvania.
-His resume includes work on paper mills, medical facilities, oil modules, manufacturing plants, commercial controls, shipyards, water filtration plans, nuclear power plants and even a space shuttle launch facility.
-To this day he continues working as a journeyman steamfitter for Harder Mechanical Contractors.
+Lou has vast experience working on projects throughout the West Coast and in North Dakota, Utah, and Pennsylvania.
+His resume includes work on paper mills, medical facilities, oil modules, manufacturing plants, commercial controls, shipyards, water filtration plans, nuclear power plants, and even a space shuttle launch facility.
+To this day he continues working as a journeyman steamfitter for Hoffman Mechanical Corp.

-After seeing the benefits the union had on him and his family first hand, Lou committed himself to continuing the legacy by making the legacy even better for the next generation.
+After seeing the benefits the union had on him and his family first hand, Lou committed himself to continue the legacy by making the legacy even better for the next generation.
 Lou’s commitment to the movement and willingness to go the extra mile for his brothers and sisters made him an ideal choice for leadership positions.
-During his career, Lou has served as a member of the Joint Apprenticeship and Training Committee (JATC), Eboard, Vice President, President, Business Agent and Assistant Business Manager and Trustee for Local 290.
-Also served as President of the Lane Coos Curry Douglas Building Trades Council and Secretary/Treasurer of the Salem Building Trades Council.
+During his career, Lou has served as a member of the Joint Apprenticeship and Training Committee (JATC), Eboard, Vice President, President, Business Agent, Business Manager, Assistant Business Manager, and Trustee for Local 290.
+Also served as President of the Oregon State Building and Construction Trades Council, Lane Coos Curry Douglas Building Trades Council, and Secretary/Treasurer of the Salem Building Trades Council.
 Lou has been trusted by so many because he is a tireless worker with a record that speaks for itself.

 Lou’s strong work ethic can be attributed to the lessons he learned from his parents, his father was a union millwright at Weyerhaeuser and later a Minister, his mother was a school teacher.
 Both took great pride in their work and inspired Lou to do the same.
 The union tradition lives on in Lou’s family even today, as his son, Keith, forges his own path in the construction industry.
 Today, Keith works as a Journeyman Steamfitter.